GwendolyneFreddy/Infinity-Animations/README.md

 <a name="100" id="100"></a>&#10173; **[100] Distinctive Fiends**<br><br>

+This component assigns fiends creatures either their proper animation or new animations:
 - Nabassus get a green-grey tanar'ri animation
 - Chromatic Demon gets a somewhat more colourful base animation
 - Bebiliths (Longer Road and Drizzt Saga only) get the NWN animation